cbphoto720/IOD_activeRFID/README.md

 # Overview for Survey conducted to find active cobbles
 ###### End Goal
 - arrive at site
-- use manual directional antenna + electronic compass / doppler or Adcock array to detect initial signal bearings
+- use manual directional antenna detect initial signal direction
-  - bearing & RSII information compiled in GUI to give predicted locations of tag
+  - RSII information compiled in GUI to indicate likely RFID position
-- walk toward predictions with omnidirectional antenna while monitoring RSSI
+- walk toward predictions while monitoring RSSI
-- program will find location of peak RSSI by instructing user to walk in specific direction
+- use a physical attenuator during approach to hone in on the closest position of the tag
 - logged cobble will then be ignored on RSSI bar graph and will be added to a log
 - move on to next cobble

-###### Simplified
-Coin tags have ~40m range, so direction finding unlikely without dir. antenna with high gain.
-- walk pattern with omni antenna and prod around when high RSSI is detected

 # Version Control
 ## V1.1